lf-lang/rfcs/text/0000_colored-input-output.md

 # Drawbacks
 [drawbacks]: #drawbacks

-Too much color might be distracting and additional synthesis options might clutter of the sidebar.
+Too much color might be distracting and additional synthesis options might clutter the sidebar.
 However, edge highlighting would only occur when one clicks on an edge.
 More synthesis options might not be that distracting once klighd-vscode adds favorites to the sidebar.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-- We could also experiment different port shapes to differentiate them.
+- We could also experiment different port shapes to differentiate the ports.
+- One could also use a different line style to highlight edges.
+I am however unsure whether this is enough if drawn line is very thin (since the diagram itself is big).

 # Prior art
 [prior-art]: #prior-art

 - SCCharts uses a light blue to highlight clicked edges
+- In my opinion the Magnition has created the only big LF models, hence I take their feedback seriously.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- I would suggest either a blue or orange for highlighting but I am not fixed on that decision
+- I would suggest either a blue or orange for highlighting
 - Colors for ports are still up for discussion, maybe black for input and black border with white fill for outputs?

 # Future possibilities